Lies for the Liars: Additional track information

 The Used recorded 19 songs during the Lies for the Liars recording session.
-The 8 b-sides from the session are titled "Dark Days", "Devil Beside You", "Silt Your Own Throat", "My Pesticide", "Sun Comes Up", "Sick Hearts", "Pain" and "Tunnel".
-The b-sides were released as bonus tracks from select retailers and later appeared on Shallow Believer.
+The 8 B-sides from the session are titled "Dark Days", "Devil Beside You", "Silt Your Own Throat", "My Pesticide", "Sun Comes Up", "Sick Hearts", "Pain" and "Tunnel".
+The B-sides were released as bonus tracks from select retailers and all later appeared on Shallow Believer except "Pain", "Pain" was only released on Shallow Believer through a download card that was only available during the Lies For The Liars tour.
 "Tunnel" is the only track that is different between the early bonus track release and Shallow Believer release a year later.
 A hidden track was also included titled "Queso" which is a 29-second song that is about a quesadilla.
 Though it was first released on the Used's MySpace in late 2006, most fans talked about it on message boards and thought of it as a joke, it was not expected to actually be on the album.
 A demo version of "Smother Me" was also posted on the band's MySpace page.